-Otterbein University is approved by the Ohio Department of Higher Education to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 NC-SARA is an agreement among member states, districts and territories that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.
 It is intended to make it easier for students to take online courses offered by postsecondary institutions based in another state.
 SARA is overseen by a National Council and administered by four regional education compacts.
 Institutions that are members of SARA are authorized to provide online education to students from all SARA member states.
-For more information about the SARA initiative and the progress of state and institutional membership, please visit http://nc-sara.org/sara-states-institutions.
+For more information about the SARA initiative and the progress of state and institutional membership, please visit https://nc-sara.org/

 The University has established procedures for handling most complaints, including grade changes, discrimination and other classroom allegations, and academic dishonesty charges.
 If a conflict arises, students are encouraged to reach out to appropriate personnel to discuss concerns, grievances and complaints.
 Students are encouraged to pursue Otterbein’s internal complaint process for any grievances before contacting external sources for resolution.
 Visit our Student Concerns Web page.